julik/pasaporte/README.txt

 == Current issues

 As of now, we are not aware of sites that cannot consume OpenID from Pasaporte.
+There is currently no provision for verifying that the URL you are logging in from is the one Pasaporte manages.

 == Configuration